theofuhrmann/DACSynthformer/README.md

 DACSynthformer is a basic transformer that runs on the Descript Audio Codec representation of audio.
 It maintains the "stacked" codebook at each transformer time step (as oppose to laying the codebooks down "horizonally" for examaple).
 It uses a smallish causal mask during training, so that during autoregressive inference we can use a small context window.
 It uses RoPE positional encoding because absolute positions are irrelevant for the continuous and stable audio textures we wish to generate.
 Conditioning is provided as a vector combining a one-hot segment for sound class, and real number(s) for parameters.

 ## Install option 1 (conda only)

+This option is perfect for CPU's.
+You need to have miniconda (or conda) installed: https://docs.anaconda.com/miniconda/install/ .
+Then:

 ~~~
 conda create --name dacformer python==3.10
 conda activate dacformer
 pip install -r requirements.txt
 jupyter lab &
 ~~~

+(If you use Windows, I suggest you use a command window and not a powershell window.
+Sheesh.)

 ## Install option 2 (Docker)